ECP-WarpX/WarpX/Docs/source/usage/workflows/estimate_simulation_memory.rst

 =====================================

-Aside from the detailed compute load and memory cost information that WarpX provides via the :ref:`LoadBalanceCosts <running-cpp-parameters-diagnostics>` :ref:`reduced diagnostic <dataanalysis-reduced-diagnostics>` option it is useful to make good initial estimates on how much memory a simulation will take up before actually running it.
+Aside from the detailed compute load and memory cost information that WarpX provides via the :ref:`ReducedDiagnostic <dataanalysis-reduced-diagnostics>` option :ref:`LoadBalanceCosts <running-cpp-parameters-diagnostics>` it is useful to make good initial estimates on how much memory a simulation will take up before actually running it.
 Especially when running on multiple hardware accelerators (e.g. GPUs), the available memory is limited and running out of memory on only a single device can cause a crash.